How to get a good night’s sleep when you have asthma

 Weight icon

-If you’re concerned about your asthma, speak to your doctor about daily treatment.
-The asthma control test (ACT) is a quick way to see how asthma symptoms are affecting your everyday life.
+The asthma control test (ACT) is a quick way to see how the symptoms of asthma are affecting your everyday life.
 Click on the link below to get the results in seconds – and be sure to share them with your doctor.

 • referenceS